 Energy requirements for production and disposal vary significantly among refrigerants.
 CO2 stands out favorably in this regard, as it is a byproduct from other industrial processes, requiring minimal additional energy input.

-Manufacturing processes have historically witnessed instances of chemical releases and exposure incidents, with some chemicals used during fluorinated refrigerant production posing even greater concerns than the refrigerants themselves.
+Historically, Manufacturing processes have witnessed chemical releases and exposure incidents, with some chemicals used during the production of fluorinated refrigerants posing even greater concerns than the refrigerants themselves.

 4. Cost and Availability: Scale Matters